+Environmental Group 1 course

+Ethics

 An examination of the extent of, limits to, and grounds for individual and collective moral obligations with respect to the 'more-than-human world.'
 Discusses anthropocentric, zoocentric, biocentric and ecocentric value theories; ecofeminist, deep ecology, and environmental justice perspectives; and/or such topics as biodiversity, climate change, sustainable agriculture, and/or ethics of consumption.
 This course may include a community engagement/service learning project and required field trips.

 PHIL 233.
-Ethics and Business Group 1 course
+Ethics and Business

+Group 1 course

 An examination of ethical questions relating to business activity.
 Topics include: economic justice, the moral responsibilities of corporations, rights and responsibilities of employers and employees, business and consumers, regulation of business.

+PHIL 234.

-Biomedical Ethics
+Biomedical Ethics Group 1 course

 Perplexing moral issues arising in contemporary biomedical practice, research and medical care.
 Readings from a variety of sources.

 PHIL 240.
-Philosophy of Art

-Traditional and recent theories of art, the work of art, criticism, theories of taste and aesthetic quality and special problems concerning the individual arts.
+Philosophy of Art Arts and Humanities Group 1 course Traditional and recent theories of art, the work of art, criticism, theories of taste and aesthetic quality and special problems concerning the individual arts.
+PHIL 242.